 4. Switch off gas, and transfer the roasted ingredients immediately to a plate.
 Allow them to cool down fully.

 5. When all the roasted ingredients have completely cooled down, transfer to a mixer jar.
+Add in the turmeric and asafoetida.
 Grind to a coarse powder.
 Your Rasam Podi is ready.

 6. Allow the Rasam Podi to cool down fully before transferring it to a clean, dry, air-tight bottle.
 Use it as needed.